Close panel

 • Once BBVA has acquired a stake equal to or greater than 50.01 percent of Banco Sabadell’s share capital, BBVA intends to merge the two banks.

-• Restructuring costs associated to the merger would stand at approximately €1.45 billion before taxes, which will be recorded in the income statement for the first year after the merger.
+• Restructuring costs associated with the merger would stand at approximately €1.45 billion before taxes, which will be recorded in the income statement on the year of the merger.

 What are BBVA’s estimates for the restructuring costs associated with the merger of both banks, once the offer to purchase Banco Sabadell shares has been carried out?